sgrebnov/jqmobile-metro-theme/README.md

 All additional theme plugins are located at /plugins folder

-    /plugins/app-bar/ - Windows Phone alike ApplicationBar control
+    /plugins/app-bar/ - an Application Bar

-    /plugins/date-picker/ - Date and Time picker.
-Note: if runs under Cordova environment and there is Cordova DateTimePicker plugin then it uses native UI instead of html
+    /plugins/date-picker/ - - Cordova plugin for WP that exposes the native DateTime picker

     /plugins/progress-bar/ - implements porgress bar control